llingg/docs-opmanual_autolab/book/robotarium/30_charging_setup/95_future_projects.md

 ## Provide tiles that are more flat

 With the original tiles, it is almost impossible to obtain a nice flat surface.
 This is the reason why sometimes a Duckiebot gets stuck or loses contact.
 An idea would be to replace the charging tiles with a black and flat surface (like sprayed wood) and tape the lines directly on it.

+## Consider a cooling system

+After operating the Duckiebot for a long time, the Raspberry Pi gets really hot at its interfaces (USB plugs, LAN Port, etc).
+For a 24/7 operating time that can influence the behavior of the Duckiebot a lot.
+If one would cool the Duckiebot actively by a little fan, the temperature wouldn't increase that much.